Masontown company works behind the scenes to speed-print jerseys at NFL Draft

 In the minutes between when the team made their pick from the “war room” and when NFL Commissioner Roger Goodell announced Watt to the crowd, people in a small room behind the scenes grabbed Watt's name from a folder of all the draftees, stamped it onto a Steelers jersey and hustled it to the stage so it could be presented.
 Then the clock restarted as the next team made their pick.

-For seven years, the mad race to custom-print new players' jerseys for the NFL draft has fallen to the team from Stahls' Decorating Fulfillment Center in Masontown, Fayette County.
+For seven years, the mad dash to custom-print new players' jerseys for the NFL draft has been handed off to the team from Stahls' Decorating Fulfillment Center in Masontown, Fayette County.

-They will be there again for Thursday's NFL Draft in Arlington, Tex., with 256 jerseys, names of the top draftees in 1,400 different combinations to cover each player in every team's fonts and colors, and two of the heat-transfer presses the company also manufactures in Pennsylvania.
+They will be there again for Thursday's NFL Draft in Arlington, Texas, with 256 jerseys, names of the top draftees in 1,400 different combinations to cover each player in every team's fonts and colors, and two of the heat-transfer presses the company also manufactures in Pennsylvania.

-“We have two minutes, max,” said Lisa Leone, Stahls' client services director, who has attended several drafts in the past.
+“We have two minutes, max,” said Lisa Leone, Stahls' client services director, who has attended several drafts.

-But weeks of research and prep work lead up to those two frantic minutes, as staff at the Masontown facility prepare the Nike jerseys by sewing numbers and blank nameplates onto the back and pre-print all the names for each team's thick folder of potential player names.
+But weeks of research and prep work lead up to those two frantic minutes, as staff at the Masontown facility prepare the Nike jerseys by sewing numbers and blank nameplates onto the back and pre-print all the names for each team's thick folder of potential players.

-“One or two guys did two or three weeks solid just gathering all the files and cutting all the letters,” said production manager Jon Stange.
+“One or two guys did two or three weeks solid just gathering all the files and cutting all the letters,” production manager Jon Stange said.

 The folders then get laid out in the teams' first-round order within Stahls' tiny workspace behind the scenes at the draft — typically only about 100 square feet, Leone said — along with racks of the jerseys.
 As each team makes its selection, they can pick the right name and font from the folder and use the press to heat-transfer it to a jersey in about 10 seconds.